About Islon Woolf MD

 1

-Due to a patient's inability to assess healthcare for themselves, they have been taken advantage of by experts.
-Good healthcare is not about more healthcare; it's learning how healthcare works and getting involved with decisions.
+Patients have been taken advantage of by experts due to their inability to assess healthcare for themselves.
+Good healthcare, therefore, is not about more healthcare; it's about learning how to assess it for yourself and getting more involved in decisions.

 Evaluation of claims